adelando/pi-hole-stats/README.md

 # Pi-hole Statistics for Home Assistant

+## THIS PROJECT IS STILL A WORK IN PROGRESS AND NOT OFFICIALLY WORKING YET!!!

 A custom Home Assistant integration that pulls detailed system and network statistics from your Pi-hole installation.
 Compatible with Pi-hole running on v6.

 ## 🚀 Features